Mixing LSMC and PDE Methods to Price Bermudan Options: Conclusions

 \section{Conclusions}

-By combining conditional PDEs with the LSMC approach of \cite{TV}, we have developed an algorithm that greatly improves traditional LSMC methods in the context of SV models for medium dimensional problems.
-We find it improves the OEBs and prices obtained by a full LSMC simulation for a given computational budget.
+By combining conditional PDEs with the LSMC approach of \cite{TV}, we have developed an algorithm that improves traditional LSMC methods in the context of SV models for medium dimensional problems.
+The hybrid algorithm also provides an extension of PDE methods beyond lower dimensional problems, at the expense of variance and a semi-global solution.

 From a theoretical perspective we provide a proof of almost-sure convergence which uses geometric arguments and requires a few modifications to the basis, regression matrix, and payoff function.
 The proof is also highly dependent on separability of the model.
 Future research into theoretical properties of the algorithm ought to search for a proof with more natural assumptions and farther reach in terms of types of SV models.
-Another important theoretical question is establishing a Central Limit Theorem for the coefficients as in \cite{Clement}, although it is not clear that our separation technique will carry over.
+Another important point is that the proof is for a stylized form of the algorithm where $\calS$ is a continuum rather than a finite grid of points.
+It seems a more appropriate proof would make assumptions on the properties of the conditional expectations, viewing them as numerical solutions of the conditional PDE.
+As discussed in Section \ref{section:complexity}, a major question is quantifying the rate of convergence which essentially requires a Central Limit Theorem type result as one component.
+To obtain this result, it would appear that our separation technique will not carry over, and so one would likely again require a more sophisticated treatment of the conditional expectation functions.
+Our treatment in Section \ref{section:complexity} essentially assumes a CLT holds.
+With a quantification of the error associated to the regression scheme, one can then quantify the entire algorithm's complexity; a topic for future work.
+Also, as alluded to before, there is a need to find an optimal allocation scheme for the MLMC component of the algorithm and prove convergence under this scheme.

 There is also the question of developing duality-based high biased estimators as in \cite{duality2} and \cite{duality1}.
 Such estimates would allow us to form proper confidence intervals for our time-zero prices.